b08902094/b08902094/README.md

 - 🌱 I'm currently learning Web Development technologies.
 - 💻 I'm majoring in computer science and information engineering.
 - 🧑‍🤝‍🧑 My research interest particularly lies in the field of human-computer interaction.
+- 🙆 I'm working as a tutor at a coding school.
 - 📖 I'm currently reading _Automate the Boring Stuff with Python_ by Al Sweigart.

 ## 2024 Goals